The silence of the weights: a structural pruning strategy for attention-based audio signal architectures with second order metrics: Proposed method

+where $\theta$ is an unknown parameter, $X$ is an observable random variable, and $f(X;\theta)$ is a probability distribution function.
+Fisher information measures the variance of the score of $\theta$ with respect to $X$.
+Low variance indicates low information.
+To estimate the importance of a single parameter of a neural network, we use a loss function that represents the log-likelihood in place of $logf(X;\theta)$, where $X$ is a set of samples, and $\theta$ is the parameter.
+Thus, Fisher information of $\theta$ can be computed by feeding a set of samples $X$ to a neural network as:

-Therefore, depending on the specific parameter grouping chosen, we can accumulate per-parameter values to estimate the Fisher information carried by the entire group of parameters under examination. \paragraph*{Threshold approach} Finally, we will explore two threshold strategies: global, where we consolidate all the channels or heads from all layers and decide which ones to prune based on their scores, and local, where each layer is treated independently of the others.
+Depending on the chosen parameter grouping, we can accumulate per-parameter values to estimate the Fisher information carried by the entire parameter group under examination.
+Other works have explored second-order information, such as the full Hessian matrix, but Fisher encodes nearly the same information at a much lower computational cost.
+Computing the full Hessian matrix is quadratic in the number of samples, while Fisher's is only linear.

+\paragraph*{Thresholding} Finally, we will explore two threshold strategies: global (\textbf{G}), which consolidates all channels or heads across layers and decides which to prune based on their scores, and local (\textbf{L}), which treats each layer independently.
 With the first strategy, we can prune each layer by different amounts.
-In contrast, with the second, each layer will be pruned by the same amount, since all attention blocks at the beginning have the same number of heads, number of channels and embedded dimension.
+In contrast, in the second case, each layer will be pruned by the same amount because all attention blocks at the beginning have the same number of heads, channels, and embedded dimension.